All posts

 We've been asked this enough that it deserves a paragraph.

-Radar is a multi-tenant hosted service by default: ClickHouse clusters, Postgres with tenant isolation, a control plane that manages enrollment tokens and rolling agent upgrades.
-Packaging that into a single-tenant BYOC / on-prem install is a real project, which is why we only support it on the Enterprise tier.
+Radar Cloud is a multi-tenant hosted service by default.
+Packaging the control plane into a single-tenant BYOC / on-prem install is a real project, which is why we only support it on the Enterprise tier.
 Free and Team are SaaS-only.

 This matters for two groups: teams in air-gapped environments (defense, some finance, some regulated health workloads) and teams whose security policy prohibits outbound telemetry to a shared multi-tenant SaaS.
-If you need to keep data inside your own infrastructure, Enterprise BYOC is the path; if you don't need the Radar backend at all, Radar OSS is the right answer, and it will stay the right answer.
-We are not going to cripple the OSS version to push you toward Radar.
+If you need to keep data inside your own infrastructure, Enterprise BYOC is the path; if you don't need the Cloud backend at all, Radar OSS is the right answer, and it will stay the right answer.
+We are not going to cripple OSS to push you toward Cloud.

 When to use which